switchit-conseil/nestjs-casbin-module/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `nestjs-cabin-module:master`.
+1. In GitHub, send a pull request to `nestjs-casbin-module:master`.

 - If we suggest changes then: